nordic-institute/X-Road-development/NFR.md

 1.3 Application and databases must use UTF-8 encoding.

-1.4 Application must be able to handle timezones correctly.
+1.4 Application must be able to handle time zones correctly.

 1.5 Application must be implemented for both Ubuntu LTS 14.04 and Redhat RHEL 7 platform.